Making Apple Butter for Marie's Pamtry

 Marie’s Pantry

 The characters Francisca, Marie, and even Aunt Agnes are loosely based on my family and my experiences.
-In this picture, my mother’s family is making apple butter in an outside pot on her family farm in rural Western Pennsylvania, just as I envisioned the cooks making things in Marie’s pantry in Le Petit-Courty during the Renaissance.
+In this picture, my grandmother is making apple butter in an outside copper pot on her family farm in rural Western Pennsylvania, just as I envisioned Marie making things in Marie’s pantry in Le Petit-Courty during the Renaissance.

-My mother’s family making apple butter on her farm in rural Western Pennsylvania.
+My mother making apple butter on her farm in rural Western Pennsylvania.

 Photo courtesy of Teri Meier